Azure/GPT-RAG/docs/GUIDE.md

    | **app-int-subnet**      | 10.0.0.128/26     |
    | **AzureBastionSubnet**  | 10.0.0.64/26      |

+   > [!NOTE]
-   > **Note**: Each `/26` subnet provides 59 usable IP addresses, with Azure reserving 5 addresses per subnet.
+   > Each `/26` subnet provides 59 usable IP addresses, with Azure reserving 5 addresses per subnet.

 2. **Automatic Setup with Custom Address Ranges**
    If custom addressing is required, you can adjust address ranges in the configuration files to prevent overlap with existing networks.

-   > **Tip**
+   > [!TIP]
    > Choose this option if you want custom addressing to avoid overlap with existing networks.
 This helps prevent issues with direct connections using VNet peering, VPN gateways, or ExpressRoute.

 3. **Manual Network Setup**
    If you prefer to manually create the VNet, subnets, and other network resources, you can configure these outside of the Bicep templates, which will then deploy only the non-network resources.

-   > **Tip**
+   > [!TIP]
    > Choose this option if deploying across subscriptions (e.g., Connectivity subscription) or if you want to adopt a network topology different from the provided architecture.

 #### Reusing Existing Resources

-To optimize your setup, you can reuse non-networking resources already deployed within the same subscription, such as Azure OpenAI, Cosmos DB, Key Vault, and Storage.
+To optimize your setup, you can reuse non-networking resources already deployed within the same subscription, such as Azure OpenAI, Cosmos DB, and Key Vault.
 If you choose to reuse any of these resources, ensure you have their names and resource group details ready.

-> **Important**
+> [!IMPORTANT]
 > If you’re reusing an existing Virtual Network (VNet), you must manually create all related network resources.
 This includes configuring subnets, private endpoints, and network interfaces as outlined in the **Manual Network Setup** scenario.
 In this case, the Bicep templates will not deploy network resources automatically when an existing VNet is reused.

 #### Resource Naming and Tagging